Documentation Index

-Webhooks allow you to receive real-time HTTP notifications when events occur on your orders.
+Webhooks allow you to receive real-time HTTP notifications when events occur on your orders or returns.
 Instead of polling the API for updates, configure a webhook URL to receive automatic notifications.

 Configuration